-It is important that each athletic training student be familiar with each venue that he/she is working and receive site specific training and review the emergency action plan for each sport he/she is working.
-At the beginning of each clinical rotation, site-specific training and review of the emergency action plan will take place and be documented using Appendix E and be placed in his/her ATP file.
+It is important that each ATS be familiar with each venue that he/she is working and receive site specific training and review the emergency action plan for each sport he/she is working.
+At the beginning of each clinical rotation, site-specific training and review of the emergency action plan will take place and be documented using Appendix D and be placed in his/her ATP file.